ChrisWhealy/parse-sap-odata/build_test_app/README.md

 # Build Test App

-This is a simple test app that invokes `parse-sap-odata` in a build script for the SAP demo OData service `GWSAMPLE_BASIC` and then consumes generated the `struct`s and `enum`s.
+This is a simple test app that invokes `parse-sap-odata` in a build script for the SAP demo OData service `GWSAMPLE_BASIC` and then use the generated `struct`s and `enum`s to consume teh data from this service's entity sets.

 ## Prerequisites